|Home >> History >> Geography >> Disasters >> Fires||Directory | FAQ | Search|

 During the fall and early winter months, strong Santa Ana winds take regular trips through Malibu and out to the ocean.
 As the Santa Ana winds blow through, evaporating whatever moisture is left in the chaparral after the long dry summer, relative humidity can drop below 10 percent.
 Once a fire starts, it is nearly impossible to contain, until the Santa Ana winds die down.
 Malibu has a history of wildfires which "historically follow well-defined wildfire corridors.
 When large and damaging fires occur you'll find the wind and fire corridors perfectly aligned." (report 4) This makes it even more difficult to fight a fire.

-Malibu's first major fire disaster occured almost exactly 49 years before the 1978 fire.
-The date was October 26, 1929.
-Most of the Malibu Colony burned to the ground when one house fire led to 11 house fires and many of Malibu's first homes were destroyed.
-It was said that few residents were home that Friday night during the fire.
-Why?
-Most were in Palo Alto for the "Big Game" between Cal State and Stanford, the state's premier annual sports event.
+Malibu's first major fire disaster occurred almost exactly 49 years before the 1978 fire.
+The date was Saturday, October 26, 1929.
+Most of the Malibu Colony burned to the ground when an electrical fire in one dwelling led to 11 house fires.
+Many of Malibu's first homes were destroyed.
+It was said that few residents were home during the fire because of a popular football game.
 The date may look familiar.
-On Monday, as fans were returning home to a Colony in ashes, the stock market crashed.
+On Monday, as football fans were returning home to a Colony in ashes, the stock market crashed.

 Major fires in Malibu with loss of multiple homes: